ao-framework/serializer/README.md

 <b>Serializer</b>
 </p>

 The serializer is a library used to convert an instance of anything to a string and a string to an instance of anything.
 It does so in such a way as to where all of the pointer references remain intact.
 It allows for a table of constructors to be presented so that context, on deserialization, could be remembered or changed.
-It’s an appropriate tool for cloning instances with deeply nested structures, however be advised serializing state to disk without encrypting and signing is a dangerous practice that should be avoided at all cost.
+It’s an appropriate tool for cloning instances with deeply nested structures. **However, be advised serializing state to disk without encrypting and signing is a dangerous practice that should be avoided at all cost.**

-Import the library
+#### Import the library
 ```ts
 import Serializer from "@ao-framework/serializer"
 ```
-Lets say we have a model
+#### Lets say we have a model
 ```ts
 namespace Model {